 Don’t really know what 1080p HD looks like?
 Check out these scenes!
-And remember, make sure it displays at 1080 since Youtube sets it to a crappy setting which is not even close to as awesome as 1080p HD is!
+And remember, make sure it displays at 1080 as Youtube defaults it on a crappy setting which is not even close to as awesome as 1080p HD is!

-Now remember, being on TWIG, or your companies cost-effective, easy-to-use video conferencing solution requires 1080p HD equipment.
-With Logitech HD Pro Webcam C920 you get exactly that.
+Now remember, being on TWiT or your companies cost-effective, easy-to-use video conferencing solution requires 1080p HD equipment.
+With you get exactly that.
 Full HD 1080p video, high quality dual mic for stereo audio and more.
 It’s even better than it looks because the H.264 video compression is done in the camera itself!
 You heard that right, we are talking about built-in hardware compression here.
 Usually a webcam captures the video and sends it in an uncompressed stream to the computer, where the main processor (CPU) performs the video compression.

-By having the camera perform the hardware, it is possible to have excellent video quality, even on a mildly powerful computer.
+By having the camera perform the processing, it is possible to have excellent video quality, even on a mildly powerful computer.
 To me that makes this particular one the webcam to get for your Chromebook.
-The best thing is that it doesn’t run you broke either, you can get your hands on one for just $79.25 over at Amazon.
+The best thing is that it doesn’t run you broke either, you can get your hands on one .

 If you’re anything like an average chrome user, you’ll find yourself using Google Talk/Voice and Google Plus Hangouts more and more.
 If so you will undoubtedly run into the limitations of the on-board microphone on both the old and new Chromebook models.
 They’re fine for a quick call to a friend, but lack the quality for continuous or professional use.
 A shortcoming, especially during those important calls when quality of sound is important.
 Not to worry though.
-There is an excellent solution, or two actually.
+You can use wired or wireless microphones and headsets.

-The Buddy FlamingoMic 7G Portable is a 17″ unidirectional noise cancelling microphone.
+The is a 17″ unidirectional noise cancelling microphone.
 It has a specially designed L shaped USB connector, designed especially for the Chromebook, notebook, netbook and tablet PC.

-If a headset mic is not for you because of pain in the neck or because of –the most common complaint by people– you feel silly wearing it the FlamingoMic is for you.
+If a headset mic is not for you because of pain in the neck or because of –the most common complaint by people– you feel silly wearing it, the FlamingoMic is for you.
 It plugs into the USB port and easily coils up neatly against your computer for portability and easily extends for dictation.
-Oh yes, and you have both your hands free to use the mouse or keyboard, flip through papers, hold your cup of coffee.
+Oh yes, and you have both your hands free to use the mouse and keyboard, flip through papers or hold your cup of coffee.

-Very important for you the Chromebook owner is to remember that the Chromebook sports a 3.5mm TRRS connector which is not your every day connector.
-The Buddy HeadsetMicTM is ideal for pairing with devices such as a Google Chromebook simply because it comes with such a TRRS connector, making it one of the must have Chromebook accessories.
+Very important for you to remember that the Chromebook sports a 3.5mm TRRS connector which is not your everyday connector.
+The is ideal for pairing with devices such as a Google Chromebook simply because it comes with such a TRRS connector, making it one of the must have Chromebook accessories.

 Solid State Drive